+Syntax LTrim(<string exprs>)

+LTrim\$(<string exprs>)

-LTrim(<string exprs>) Syntax LTrim\$(<string exprs>) Parameters <string exprs> String from which LTrim[\$] strips leading spaces.
+String from which LTrim[\$] strips leading spaces.
 Leading spaces are any spaces that occur before the first non-space character in a string. <string exprs> must be a variable string, a literal string, a string constant, the return value of any function that returns a string, or a Variant that can evaluate to a String.

+Returns LTrim: Variant

+LTrim\$: String

-Returns LTrim: Variant LTrim\$: String A copy of <string exprs> with leading spaces removed.
-If there are no leading spaces, LTrim[\$] returns <string exprs>.
-If <string exprs> evaluates to Null, LTrim[\$] returns Null.
-Tips • To simultaneously strip both leading and trailing spaces in a string, use Trim\$.
-To find spaces in the middle of a string, use InStr.
+A copy of <string exprs> with leading spaces removed.

+- If there are no leading spaces, LTrim[\$] returns <string exprs>. - If <string exprs> evaluates to Null, LTrim[\$] returns Null. - Tips To simultaneously strip both leading and trailing spaces in a string, use Trim\$. - To find spaces in the middle of a string, use InStr.

 Example The following example uses LTrim\$ to strip leading spaces from a string variable and uses RTrim\$ to strip trailing spaces:

 '''

 Sub Start()

 Dim Msg As String

-Dim CustName As String, CustName1 As String
+Dim CustName As String, CustNamel As String

 Super::Start( )

 CustName = " Harold Painter "

 ' Strip spaces

 CustName1 = LTrim$(RTrim$(CustName))

 Msg = "The original customer name " & "'"

 & CustName & "'" & " ...was " & Len(CustName)

-+

 & " characters long.
 There were two leading "

-+

 & "spaces and two trailing spaces."

-ShowFactoryStatus ( Msg )
+ShowFactoryStatus ( Msq )

 Msg = "The name returned after stripping the spaces "

 & "is:" & "'" & CustName1

-+

 & "'" & "...and it contains only "

-+

 & Len(CustName1) & " characters."

 ShowFactoryStatus ( Msg )

 End Sub

 '''

-'''

-See also Format, Format$ functions

-RTrim, RTrim$ functions
+Format, Format\$ functions RTrim, RTrim\$ functions

-'''